- Client: City of Glasgow College

 The scheme involved the redevelopment of the college’s sites on Cathedral Street and at Thistle Street to provide two campuses together capable of catering for 40,000 students and 1,200 staff.

-Through our Capital Ventures department, we led the consortium awarded the contract to design, build, finance and maintain the campuses under a 25-year concession, using our planning and procurement expertise to help get the project off to a flying start.
+Through our Capital Ventures department, we led the consortium awarded the contract to design, construct, finance and maintain the campuses under a 25-year concession, using our project management, planning and procurement expertise to help get the project off to a flying start.

 As developer, Capital Ventures provided equity and financing in line with the Client’s requirements.
 As well as acting as main contractor, we also managed the fit-out and the college's migration into the new buildings.